jocelynthode/EpTOTester/README.md

 * Read the [Cluster instructions](https://github.com/jocelynthode/epto-neem/blob/master/cluster_instructions.md)

 ## Running
-If you want to run EpTO localy execute: `cluster/run_benchmarks.py` with the `--local` option on
+If you want to run EpTO/JGroups localy execute: `cluster/run_benchmarks.py` with the `--local` option on

 If you want to run it on your cluster follow the [Cluster instructions](https://github.com/jocelynthode/epto-neem/blob/master/cluster_instructions.md)